 Welcome to another instalment of Brian’s Travel Spot, featuring Vietnam, a new destination for the Coffee Spot and for me personally.
 Having previously hardly set foot outside Western Europe and North America, the last 12 months have seen me visit China, Japan and now Vietnam for the first time.
 As it was with the two previous trips, this is for work, with time for some Coffee Spot duties tacked on at the start/end.

-In another first for me, I flew out (and will be returning) on Vietnam Airlines.
-Again, this last year has seen me flying on a variety of airlines, having previously tried to travel only on British Airways or Virgin for long-haul flights.
-Other than the annoyance at having my airmiles spread around all over the place, my (long haul) experience has been very positive.
-Hopefully Vietnam Airlines will continue the trend.
+In another first for me, I flew out (and returned) on Vietnam Airlines.
+Having previously tried to travel only on British Airways or Virgin for long-haul flights, the last twelve months has seen me flying on a variety of airlines.
+Other than the annoyance at having my airmiles spread around all over the place, my (long haul) experience has been very positive, a trend that continued with Vietnam Airlines.

-The trip itself will take in a few days in Ho Chi Minh City, followed by a week there for business, then a week-long trip all the way up the coast by train to Hanoi, with stops at Hoi An and Hué along the way.
-I then fly back from Hanoi to Ho Chi Minh and, from there, home.
+The trip itself took in a few days in Ho Chi Minh City, followed by a week there for business, and was rounded off by a week-long trip all the way up the coast by train to Hanoi, with stops at Hoi An and Hué along the way.
+I then flew back from Hanoi to Ho Chi Minh and, from there, home.

 You can see what happened after the gallery.